thomassie/thomassie.github.io/aboutme.md

 ![TMM_ValMingere.jpg]({{site.baseurl}}/img/TMM_ValMingere.jpg)

 My name is Thomas M. Massie and I am a biologist/ecologist.
 I have a background in theoretical ecology.
+That is, I am adressing fundamental ecological topics such as (resource) competition, predator-prey interactions, synchrony among and within populations, population/community dynamics and so on from a rather theoretical and often abstract point of view.
+At the same time I am also an experimental ecologist that enjoys

 After 4.5 years working as a postdoc at the University of Zurich, I recently decided to stop my scientific career, take a personal sabbatical and start a new chapter b working in...

 ### ...Data Science & Information Design